scala-steward/shipreq/Code/PLAN.md

 ================================================================================

-Should SBT build docker images?
+SBT should build docker images
-* For
-  * Run sbt docker and done.
-  * Release script code may be more secure in Scala than bash & scripts.
-* Against
-  * Have to move preprocessing scripts into SBT (code).
-* Yes
 * Move all release bin, logic, resources into src/release/?
-* No
-  * SBT just builds jars & wars
-  * Release directory contains Dockerfiles, scripts, logic, resources

 ================================================================================